Pan6ora/activity-browser-online/README.md

 ## Current state

 This project is in early stage.
 Be careful that things might change drastically at any point.

+## Quick start

+See **Documentation** bellow.

 ## Documentation